nrfconnect/sdk-nrf/doc/nrf/samples.rst

 .. note::
    All samples in the |NCS| are configured to perform a system reset if a fatal error occurs.
    This behavior is different from how fatal errors are handled in the Zephyr samples.
-   You can change the default behavior by updating the configuration option :option:`CONFIG_RESET_ON_FATAL_ERROR`.
+   You can change the default behavior by updating the configuration option :kconfig:`CONFIG_RESET_ON_FATAL_ERROR`.

 .. toctree::
    :maxdepth: 1